 Your Echo will include the following team members.

 A standard Echocardiogram does not require a lot of preparation on your part.
 You can usually eat and drink as usual, before and after.
 If you are having a Transesophageal Echocardiogram, you should organise a ride home, as you won’t be able to drive due to some of the medication that will be given to you to help you relax.
+You are also advised not to eat or drink for a few hours before the test.
+The relevant information will be given to you before booking an appointment for the procedure.
+Always discuss with your doctor if you should stop any medication beforehand.

 This is what you can expect when you come to Health City for a Standard, Stress, or Fetal Echocardiogram.